Haloquadratum walsbyi: Diversity

 A surprisingly high amount of cells in salt brines around the world are Haloquadratum walsbyi, up to 80%.
 Experiments have been done to examine the genetic diversity in the salt brine environment.
 Seven different types of H. walsbyi's genomic island have been discovered in natural environments.
-After examining the metogenomic fosmid library for H. walsbyi, two types of the cell-wall associated islands were identified.
+After examining the metagenomic fosmid library for H. walsbyi, two types of the cell-wall associated islands were identified.
 The genes in these islands include those responsible for the synthesis of surface layer structures such as glycoproteins and genes responsible for the synthesis of cell envelopes.
 Homologous recombination is responsible for the maintaining the genes mentioned above and also the diversity of the metagenome in its natural environment.
 Surface structures on different H. walsbyi cells help to differentiate sources of lineage for the population as a whole.
 These differing structures also increase the diversity of the cells in their natural environment.
 These changes in cell structure may be due to the cells' attempts to reduce their susceptibility to attack by viruses.
 In 2009 an experiment was conducted in Australia to determine the diversity of H. walsbyi in three distinct saltern crystallizer ponds.
 In all three of the pools that were located in different regions they all shared two 97%-OTU of both Haloquadratum and Halorubrum -like sequences.